dmbeskow/dmbeskow.github.io/_posts/2016-08-16-FlickrData.md

 Can I understand movement with this data?
 -----------------------------------------

 For this blog, let's take a look at understandning movement with the Flickr Data.
 Oftentime these photos are created by tourists who are taking multiple pictures.
-Given that a large majority of photographs are generally taken while walking (as opposed to taken through the window of a car), we can assume some of these series of pictures are captured by a walking tourist.
+Given that many photographs are taken while walking (as opposed to taken through the window of a car), we can assume some of these series of pictures are captured by a walking tourist.
 If we link pictures that were taken in close temporal proximity by the same photographer, then we can build "tracks" of where these photographers moved.
 By putting all of these tracks together, we can gain an understanding of movement in a city (in this case, Sydney).
 To accomplish this, I create a subset of photos shot by a single photographer, order by time, establish break points when the difference in tims is greater than 8 minutes, establish group labels, and then visualize with ggmap.
 The main portion of the code as well as the visualization are provided below.

     photographers<-unique(sydney$V2)              #ID photographers
     final<-list()                                 #Create OJB to store results